Praying the Word – Daniel 9

 In his later years, the prophet Daniel searched the scriptures to continue to gain a deeper understanding of the Lord’s nature, works, and ways.
 In the book of Deuteronomy, Daniel found the reasons for the exile of his people to Babylon and the destruction of their temple in Jerusalem.
 In the writings of Jeremiah, he discovered that their exile would last for a period of seventy years.

-Daniel saw that the Lord had given to Moses a list of many blessings He would shower them with if only the people would stay faithful to Him.
-But God also gave a list of consequences if they were to stubbornly reject Him to persistently worship other gods and idols instead.
-One of the more serious consequences on the list was defeat by an enemy and exile, only to be imposed after every other loving attempt had failed to turn their hearts back to Him.
+Daniel saw that the Lord had given to Moses a list of many blessings He would shower the people with, if only they would stay faithful to Him.
+But God also gave a list of consequences if they were to stubbornly reject Him and persistently worship other gods and idols, instead.
+One of the more serious consequences on the list was defeat by an enemy and being taken into exile, but this was only to be imposed after every other loving attempt had failed to turn their hearts back to Him.

-This was certainly the case with Judah, who for decades had been held captive in Babylon.
-But the Lord also provided a remedy for His people who had put themselves in this desperate situation and now desired to return to Him.
+This was certainly the case with the people of Judah, who for decades had been held captive in Babylon.
+But the Lord also provided a remedy for His people who had put themselves into this desperate situation, but now desired to return to Him.

-With God’s Spirit giving insight into these promises, Daniel understood the power of praying in agreement with God’s word in order to bring His good will to fruition.
-God hears and answers all of our prayers, but there is a special anointing when praying in alignment with the word of God, which was given to us in accordance with His nature and will.
+With God’s Spirit giving Daniel insight into these promises, he understood the power of praying in agreement with God’s word in order to bring the Lord’s good will to fruition.
+God hears and answers all of our prayers, (even when His answer is “No” or “Not Now”), but there is a special anointing when we pray in alignment with the word of God, which was given to us in accordance with His nature and His will.

-Doing this, Daniel earnestly sought the Lord, confessing his sins and the sins that the people had committed against the Almighty by turning completely away from Him to worship other gods and idols in their lives.
+Using scripture in his prayer, Daniel earnestly sought the Lord, first confessing his own sins and the sins that all the people of Judah had committed against God, turning completely away from Him to worship other gods and idols in their lives.

 16 Lord, in keeping with all Your righteous acts, let Your anger and Your fury turn away, please, from Jerusalem, Your city, Your holy mountain.
 Because of our sins and the iniquities of our fathers, Jerusalem and Your people have become an object of scorn to all those around us.